opencast/opencast/docs/guides/api/docs/index.md

 ### Requests for data
-The abstraction layer is backed by a dedicated index, which is kept up-to-date using Matterhorn’s message broker.
+The abstraction layer is backed by a dedicated index, which is kept up-to-date using Opencast’s message broker.
 When a request to an API method is received (1), the data is compiled using the index and returned to the client (2).
 Since the index is scalable and optimized for performance, a large number of requests can be processed per time interval.